merlion-local/Sandwich/README.md

 # Sandwich Configurator

 This project is a simple React component that allows users to configure their sandwich by adding different ingredients.
 The component provides a visual and interactive way to build a sandwich using buttons to add various ingredients like bread, cheese, salami, and salad.
 Users can also reset the sandwich to start over.
+The project was created in Type Script + Vite

 ## Table of Contents